cosmos/cosmos/WHITEPAPER.md

 systems is mitigated by the token strategy described here, wherein a new type of token called the _atom_ is issued that represent claims to future portions of fees and rewards.
-The advantage of Tendermint-based proof-of-stake, then, is its relative simplicity, while still providing sufficient, and provable security guarantees.
+The advantage of Tendermint-based proof-of-stake, then, is its relative simplicity, while still providing sufficient and provable security guarantees.

 #### BitcoinNG